dxw/playbook/src/work-we-do/how-we-deliver-work/how-to-estimate-tasks.md

 ## Our 5 estimation fundamentals

-1. Ensure Psychological Safety
+1. Ensure psychological safety

 Foster an environment where team members feel comfortable expressing uncertainties, asking questions, and challenging assumptions.
 This reduces the risk of over-promising and encourages more confident estimates.

-2. Understand the Task Fully
+2. Understand the task fully

 Before estimating, make sure the task is well understood by the team, including any design or technical constraints.
 Clarify the “definition of done” and ensure everyone is aligned on the ticket’s purpose.

-3. Consider Potential Delays and Complexity
+3. Consider potential delays and complexity

 Account for dependencies, code complexity, testing requirements, and the entire process from start to deployment when estimating.
 Don’t rely solely on optimistic initial impressions.

-4. Break Down Large Tasks
+4. Break down large tasks

 If a task estimate exceeds 2 days, break it into smaller, more manageable tasks to improve accuracy.
 Smaller tasks provide better clarity and reduce risk.

-5. Track Progress and Communicate Changes
+5. Track progress and communicate changes

 Regularly review estimates and communicate any significant changes in task progress.
 If estimates are off, inform the team early to adjust plans and offer support.